KHP-Informatics/illumina-array-protocols/README.md

 A Plan of attack...

 When a GenomeStudio project is created the user has the option to `zero` out variants that we have determined to be problematic.

-These are variants that are redundant, duplicated and/or variants where the associated probe sequence(s) does not uniquely map back to the reference genome.
+These are variants that are duplicated and/or variants where the associated probe sequence(s) does not uniquely map back to the reference genome.

 Removing these variants will speed up clustering times and improve SNP and Sample call rates.
 More importantly, the end user is then not faced with analysing un-reliable data.